Brussels Airlines: Development since 2010

 On 5 July 2010, a fifth Airbus A330-300 entered into service.
 Brussels Airlines increased its frequency to Abidjan (up to 6 weekly) and added Accra, Cotonou, Ouagadougou, and Lomé as new destinations.
-On 11 August 2010, Brussels Airlines and tour operator Club Med announced new cooperation.
-As from April 2011, Brussels Airlines will transport 80% of all Club Med passengers out of Brussels, both on existing regular Brussels Airlines routes as on new charter routes operated by Brussels Airlines.
+On 11 August 2010, Brussels Airlines and tour operator Club Med announced a new cooperation.
+As of April 2011, Brussels Airlines will transport 80% of all Club Med passengers out of Brussels, both on existing regular Brussels Airlines routes as on new charter routes operated by Brussels Airlines.
 Brussels Airlines also announced that it will lease 2 Airbus A320 aircraft from January 2011.

 On 26 August 2010, the company announced its new maintenance project.
-The contract with Sabena Technics for the A330 and Boeing 737 ended on 1 January 2011 and Brussels Airlines will then do the maintenance on the planes.
-To be able to do this, the move from Building 117 to Hangar 41 was necessary.
+The contract with Sabena Technics for the A330 and Boeing 737 ended on 1 January 2011 and Brussels Airlines will then do the plane maintenance.
+To do this, the move from Building 117 to Hangar 41 was necessary.
 Also, 73 people from Sabena Technics joined the Brussels Airlines maintenance staff.

-On 1 June 2012 Brussels Airlines inaugurated the route to New York JFK, operating daily with an Airbus A330-300 fitted with the new interior.
-This is the first Belgian airline in 10 years to fly to New York, after the collapse of Sabena and Delsey Airlines.
-Since 18 June 2013 they also fly 5 times a week to Washington Dulles.
-Since April 2016 Toronto Pearson has been added to the North-American network.
-It has been announced that as from March 2017 a new service to Mumbai will commence with 5 flights per week operated by a new Airbus A330-200 arriving early 2017.
+On 1 June 2012, Brussels Airlines inaugurated the route to New York JFK, operating daily with an Airbus A330-300 fitted with the new interior.
+This is the first Belgian airline in 10 years to fly to New York, after Sabena and Delsey Airlines collapsed.
+Since 18 June 2013, they also fly 5 times a week to Washington Dulles.
+Since April 2016, Toronto Pearson has been added to the North American network.
+It has been announced that as of March 2017, a new service to Mumbai will commence with 5 flights per week operated by a new Airbus A330-200 arriving early 2017.

 On 30 January 2014, Brussels Airlines added 9 seasonal destinations and returned to the Polish market after some years of absence.
 It also confirmed the permanent exit of its Avro RJ100 fleet by 2016.

-In April 2015, Brussels Airlines has been praised by the White House for continuing its normal flying operation to Western African countries during the Ebola outbreak, allowing essential aid to be delivered.
+In April 2015, Brussels Airlines was praised by the White House for continuing its normal flying operation to Western African countries during the Ebola outbreak, allowing essential aid to be delivered.
 All other airline companies, except Royal Air Maroc, suspended their flights to Sierra Leone, Liberia and Guinea.

 On 22 March 2016, members of the terrorist organization ISIL detonated two bombs in Brussels Airport, closing the airport until Sunday, 27 March 2016.
-Brussels Airlines shifted some long haul flights to Zurich and Frankfurt and began Airbus A319/Avro RJ100 shuttle service between Liege/Antwerp and Zurich/Frankfurt, as well as providing contracted bus service from Brussels to Antwerp and Liege from where it served European destinations.
+Brussels Airlines shifted some long haul flights to Zurich and Frankfurt.
+They began Airbus A319/Avro RJ100 shuttle service between Liege/Antwerp and Zurich/Frankfurt, as well as providing contracted bus service from Brussels to Antwerp and Liege from where it served European destinations.